vantage-sh/docs.vantage.sh/docs/connecting_datadog.md

 After authorizing the connection with Vantage, you will see the status of your connection change to `Importing` within the Vantage console.

 :::note
 Once connected, Vantage will ingest six months of historical Datadog costs.
-The data is refreshed everyday at 2 AM UTC, but delays, up to 72 hours, may occur.
 :::

 ### Next Steps: Manage Workspace Access

 Once your costs are imported, select which workspaces this integration is associated with.
 See the [Workspaces](/workspaces#integration-workspace) documentation for information.

+## Data Refresh

+See the [provider data refresh documentation](/provider_data_refresh) for information on when data for each provider refreshes in Vantage.

 ## Update the Datadog Integration {#update-datadog}